 Behavior conducted through electronic means through blogs, web pages, social networking sites and any other modes of electronic communication are in the public sphere, are not private, and can be subject to allegations of misconduct.
 The College will make every reasonable effort to make the rules and regulations available.
 Each student is responsible for becoming familiar with and abiding by them.

 The philosophy of the policies and procedures in the Student Code of Conduct is one of education and fair, prompt resolution of problems.
-The focus of the Code is on growth and development of the individual student by encouraging self-control, by publishing clear behavioral guidelines (rules and regulations) and by fostering the rights and privileges of others.
-Regardless of how a case is processed, the goals are the same: to redirect the behavior of the student in acceptable patterns and to protect the rights of all students and the entire College community.
+Regardless of how a case is processed, the goals are the same: to redirect the behavior of the student and to protect the rights of all students and the entire College community.
 Goodwill Technical College is a community composed of diverse students, faculty, and staff.
 GTC will not tolerate harassment of any person or group of persons based on race, color, religious or political affiliation, gender, sexual orientation, citizenship, national origin, age, disability/handicap or marital status or veteran's status, pregnancy, childbirth and related medical conditions, and the sickle cell trait.
 Each member of the College community is held accountable to this standard which is strongly reflected in this Code.

-Goodwill Technical Community College uses a preponderance of evidence standard to determine whether a code violation is more likely than not to have occurred.
-A student who violates these rules, whether on or off campus, will be subject to adjudication and potential disciplinary action in accordance with the College's Due Process.
+Goodwill Technical College uses a preponderance of evidence standard to determine whether a code violation is more likely than not to have occurred.
+A student who violates these rules, whether on or off campus, will be subject to adjudication and potential disciplinary action in accordance with the College's due process.
 Disciplinary action may result in suspension from Goodwill Technical College and additional, independent action from the civil authorities, such as local, state, or federal law enforcement agencies.
 Any student who commits or attempts to commit any acts, such as, but not limited to the following, will be subject to disciplinary proceedings: